Media Accreditation Rules

 - RACING MEDIA CENTRE 3rd FLOOR: Exclusively for accredited mainstream racing journalists.

 - PARADE RING MEDIA CENTRE: Alongside the parade ring.
 Media requiring workspace facilities during the event due to deadline restraints may be allocated space within the Media Centre at Greyville Racecourse.
 Limited space is available and allocations will be determined by Gold Circle at its discretion.

-- GOLD CIRCLE MEDIA CENTRE: For Gold Circle3 staff and international media.
+- GOLD CIRCLE MEDIA CENTRE: For Gold Circle staff and international media only.

 - PARADE RING: Accredited racing media only.

 - WINNERS ENCLOSURE and TRACKSIDE: Very limited racing media, photographers and TC Crews.

 - TRACK: Very limited photographers and host broadcaster TV camera crews